MinterTeam/minter-network-web/content/docs/index.md

 # Minter blockchain

-Minter is a blockchain network that lets people, projects, and companies issue and manage their own coins and trade them at a fair market price with absolute and instant liquidity.
+Minter is a global rewards and loyalty points network powered by a fast blockchain.
+Any brand, community, or blogger can create their own coins and launch their reward or loyalty system in minutes.

 Github: https://github.com/MinterTeam/minter-go-node
 Official site: https://minter.network/